mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 * 5cee848        initial commit
 ```

-Now create the new feature branch named *feature/my-awesome-stuff* and commit some changes on it.
-While working on your branch, someone else committed changes into the *master* branch.
+Now create the new feature branch named *feature/my-awesome-stuff* and commit some changes to it.
+While working on your branch, someone else committed changes to the *master* branch.
 Hence, for integrating your changes into *master* you would end up with a merge:

 ```
 * 3c36424        (HEAD -> master) fixed some super important issue